James Larmer: Career

 Between 1830 and early 1835, James Larmer surveyed land, roads, streets, coastlines, creeks, rivers, and ridges in what is now greater Sydney, in nearby areas including Broke and Branxton in the Hunter, Brooklyn, Mangrove Creek, Broken Bay and Pittwater around the Hawkesbury River, and in more distant parts including the Abercrombie, Campbells, Belubela, Bell, and Macquarie Rivers.

 During 1835, Larmer was second-in-command of Thomas Mitchell's second expedition, which attempted to follow the Darling River downstream to its confluence with the Murray.
 Larmer, in command of the main party, left Parramatta and met Mitchell at Boree, east-northeast of modern-day Cudal.
 The expedition first went overland, followed by the Bogan River, and then the Darling from the location of modern-day Bourke.
 While near the Bogan, the expedition's botanist, Richard Cunningham, went off searching for plants and became lost.
 It was Larmer who led a party that searched for him for a number of days, finding his dead horse and other evidence of his likely demise.
 Larmer produced a map sketch showing Cunningham's probable route.

 The expedition stopped to the north of the Menindee Lakes, due to the risk of attack by hostile Aborigines, falling short of their objective—but in no doubt that the Darling continued to the Murray—and then retraced their route to return.
 The connection of the Murray and the Darling, would be confirmed for settler colonists, in 1844, when Charles Sturt's third expedition, following a river upstream from its confluence with the Murray, reached the site of Mitchell's last camp.

+During the return journey, the expedition separated into two parts on the Bogan, east of modern-day Girilambone; Mitchell continued moving upstream on Bogan River, and Larmer lead a group to survey Duck Creek, a little to the north of what became Canonba.
+The groups were reunited at modern-day Buddabadah, near modern-day Nyngan.